 A more courageous - and, arguably, interesting - way to tour Shanghai is by bicycle.
 Most hotels and hostels can rent you a pair of wheels.

-The traffic in Shanghai can be heavy, but taxis are easy to flag down - tariffs start at RMB 14.
+The traffic in Shanghai can be heavy, but taxis are easy to flag down.
 Be aware that most taxi drivers only speak Chinese and may not understand English.
 A great solution comes from a set-up called Guanxii: you text the English name of your destination to 885 074 and back it comes in Chinese characters.
 Just show your phone to your taxi driver.

 Country code: +86